Introduction -contractor company car vs mileage allowance

 - How much does a company car cost to run?

 - Can you claim mileage on a company car?

 - How to report personal use of company vehicle?

-In this article, we’ll consider all of these and look at how much tax will I pay on a company car.
+In this guide, we’ll consider these and look at how much tax will I pay on a company car.
 In addition, we’ll look at what you can save when you use your private vehicle for business journeys.

 Know what you can claim

 Knowing what you can claim for can be a bit confusing when you use your car for business reasons.
-Therefore, this article will aim to make this clearer for you.
+Therefore, this guide aims to make this clearer for you.

-Most importantly, when you are a sole trader, there is no actual concept of a company car.
+Most importantly, when you’re a sole trader, there’s no actual concept of a business car.
 Indeed, this is because you and your business are the same legal entity.
 On the other hand, when you have your own company, both you and your company are two separate legal entities.
 Therefore, when you have your own contractor limited company, it can own a vehicle and provide this to you as an employee of your company.

-When we consider is mileage taxable, providing you only claim for genuine business journeys, your mileage allowances will be tax-deductible.
+When we consider is mileage taxable, providing you only claim for genuine business journeys, your mileage allowances is tax-deductible.

 Company car versus mileage allowance -mileage rates when using own car for work mileage